metagraph-dev/metagraph/docs/user_guide/translators.rst

         return set(x)

 The signature must be properly typed as this is how Metagraph knows the input and output type of the translator.
-The additional ``props`` are properties that the user wants to set in the output.
+The additional ``props`` are properties that the user wants in the output.

 Translators are called from the resolver, passing in the input object and specifying the desired output type.